jpjones76/SeisIO.jl/docs/src/working_with_data.rst

 *******************
 Checking Your Work
 *******************
-If you need to check what's been done to a channel, or the sources present in the channel data, two commands are helpful:
+If you need to check what's been done to a channel, or the sources present in the channel data, these commands are helpful:

 .. function:: show_processing(S::SeisData)
 .. function:: show_processing(S::SeisData, i::Int)